wences-sanchez/Knowledge-Base/pages/Kubernetes in Action (highlights).md

 			- Registries—A Docker Registry is a repository that stores your Docker images and facilitates easy sharing of those images between different people and computers.
 When you build your image, you can either run it on the computer you’ve built it on, or you can push (upload) the image to a registry and then pull (download) it on another computer and run it there.
 Certain registries are public, allowing anyone to pull images from it, while others are private, only accessible to certain people or machines.
 		- -
 		- -
 		- Containers—A Docker-based container is a regular Linux container created from a Docker-based container image.
 A running container is a process running on the host running Docker, but it’s completely isolated from both the host and all other processes running on it.
-The process is also resource-constrained, meaning it can only access and use the amount of resources (CPU, RAM, and so on) that are allocated to it. #space
+The process is also resource-constrained, meaning it can only access and use the amount of resources (CPU, RAM, and so on) that are allocated to it. #ñspace
 		- -
 		- -
 		- https://learning.oreilly.com/api/v2/epubs/urn:orm:book:9781617293726/files/Images/01fig08_alt.jpg #card